brainwane/HARK/Documentation/HARKmanual.md

 ://econ-ark.github.io/HARK/generated/HARKsimulation.html) for online
 documentation.

-#### 2.5  HARKestimation
+#### 2.5  HARK.estimation

-Methods for optimizing an objective function for the purposes of estimating a model can be found in HARKestimation.
+Methods for optimizing an objective function for the purposes of estimating a model can be found in HARK.estimation.
 As of this writing, the implementation includes only minimization by the Nelder-Mead simplex method, minimization by a derivative-free Powell method variant, and two small tools for resampling data (i.e. for a bootstrap); the minimizers are merely convenience wrappers